willfarrell/docker-autoheal/README.md

-DOCKER_SOCK=/var/run/docker.sock   # Unix socket for curl requests to Docker API CURL_TIMEOUT=30     # --max-time seconds for curl requests to Docker API WEBHOOK_URL=""    # post message to the webhook if a container was restarted (or restart failed) APPRISE_URL=""    # post message to Apprise if a container was restarted (or restart failed)
+DOCKER_SOCK=/var/run/docker.sock   # Unix socket for curl requests to Docker API CURL_TIMEOUT=30     # --max-time seconds for curl requests to Docker API WEBHOOK_URL=""    # post message to the webhook if a container was restarted (or restart failed) WEBHOOK_JSON_KEY="content"    # the key to use for the message in the json body of the request to the webhook url APPRISE_URL=""    # post message to Apprise if a container was restarted (or restart failed)
 ```